Why great hires fail in startups — and how to prevent it.

 The right leadership team isn’t just about filling roles—it’s about freeing you up to work on the business, not in it.

 📌 If you’ve tried hiring before and it didn’t work, it’s not you—it’s how you approach your hiring.
-My course will show you what to look for when you build your leadership team for scale—without expensive hiring mistakes.
+My course will show you what to look for when building your leadership team for scale—without costly hiring mistakes.

 🔗 Learn More & Enroll: Founder’s Freedom Blueprint